-Chelan County PUD welcomes you to one of the most exciting and innovative interpretive museums in the West, the Rocky Reach Museum of the Columbia at Rocky Reach Dam.
-It shows the West as it really was—settlers and Native Americans, steam boaters, lumbermen, railroaders in life-size photos.
+Chelan PUD welcomes you to one of the most exciting and innovative interpretive museums in the West, the Rocky Reach Museum of the Columbia at Rocky Reach Dam.
+It shows the West as it really was—settlers, Native Americans, steam boaters, lumbermen and railroaders in life-size photos.
 Stand inches away from a historical tramway reconstructed from original parts.

 The Museum of the Columbia may be the closest you will ever come to a trip in a time machine—back into the pioneer history of our region and beyond.
 Go back in time beyond the pioneer era, step over to a reconstructed archaeological dig and see what primitive man left behind that tells us a story about him.
 Another part of history is told in the ancient pictograph rock paintings on display nearby.